Yiyang266/food-recommendation-system/README.md

-# Food Recommendation System (Graph-Based)
+# Graph-Based Analysis of Food Preferences for Recommendation

 This project is an independent exploratory program I developed based on my interest in recommendation systems, using user preference data and text-based feature engineering.

 ## Overview

-The goal is to recommend new food items to users based on similarity in preferences.
+This project explores how graph-based methods can be used to analyze user food preferences and uncover underlying structure in text-based data.

-The system transforms categorical food choices into text-like features and applies machine learning techniques.
+Rather than directly predicting recommendations, the goal is to represent user preferences, identify similarity between users, and organize them into meaningful groups that can support recommendation tasks.

 ## Methods